 There are many ways to sell your art: in galleries, on art fairs, or via the internet.
 Selling art online offers numerous possibilities.
 You may use platforms such as Artnet, Artsy or social media platforms like Instagram or Facebook.
 When communicating directly with collectors, however, these channels also present some shortcomings.
 They don’t allow you to send exclusive and individual offers or exhibition previews to potential buyers.

 Are you still satisfied with the number of people visiting your gallery?
 Or are your visitors becoming fewer and fewer?
 In this case, you are not alone.
-A survey from Invaluable, an online art specialist, makes it clear: more and more people no longer view art in galleries or museums but on social media channels such as Instagram, Facebook, or Twitter.
+A survey from Hiscox, the online art trade report from 2018, makes it clear: more and more people no longer view art in galleries or museums but on social media channels such as Instagram, Facebook, or Twitter.

 What exactly does this mean?